 Cristina D. Collaso

 Ms. Collaso obtained an Associate of Applied Science of Business & Technology with a Medical Administrative Emphasis degree which was obtained at Community College of Denver.
-Cristina holds a Registered Psychotherapist License, Certified Addictions Counselor I License, along with being a Moral Reconation Therapy Approved Treatment Provider for Colorado Department of Correction clients.
-Cristina has 7 years’ experience in substance abuse treatment outpatient services along with 15 years of Office Administration experience.
-Cristina believes MRT approach works with offender population and uses a CBT approach as foundation in working with her clients.
+Cristina holds a Certified Addictions Specialist credential, along with being a Moral Reconation Therapy Approved Treatment Provider for Colorado Department of Correction clients.
+Cristina has 8 years of experience in substance abuse treatment outpatient services along with 20 years of Office Administration experience.
+Cristina believes the MRT approach works with the offender population and uses a CBT approach as foundation in working with her clients.

 Rachel Cohen – Rachel is a second-year master’s student at the University of Denver and is expected to graduate in June of 2020.
 She received her bachelor’s degree in psychology at Duquesne University in 2018.
 Rachel has experience working with children, specifically with behavioral issues.
 She also has some experience in drug and alcohol counseling, as well as with the drug courts.
 Rachel plans to continue working with the court system, as well as other mental health issues.
 She is very passionate about helping individuals in need and extending as much empathy as possible.